 George M McDowell (1855/56-1907) was born in France as a British subject, the son of an Irish naval surgeon, who by 1861 was living in St Helier, Jersey with his family.
 The circumstances of the son’s training are not known and little is known of his later life.
 The only definite reference in official records during this time was in 1891, when he was listed as a single man, described as an artist, painter and sculptor and living at 16 Red Lion Square, London.
 He designed at least one window (at Pakenham, Suffolk) that was made by Heaton, Butler and Bayne.
 A record of George Moore Macdowell (sic), of 23 Great Castle Street, London W and other addresses in the area, who exhibited at the RA as a stained glass painter between 1882 and 1885 (Graves), almost certainly refers to the same man.

-Neil MacFadyen (born 1927) became a partner in Carden and Godfrey in 1951 and during the time he was with the practice it also bore his name.
+Neil MacFadyen (1927-2017) became a partner in Carden and Godfrey in 1951 and during the time he was with the practice it also bore his name.
 He made a speciality of churches and also worked on several Oxford colleges and at least two cathedrals (one of them Ripon).
-He is also a gifted artist in watercolours.
+He was also a gifted artist in watercolours.
 See under Carden and Godfrey for further details.

 See Blackheath Society Newsletter, Spring 2010 p6